ibizaman/skarabox/README.md

 ## Installation Process Overview

-1. Download the flake template.
+1. Download the flake template which automatically generates secrets.
 2. Generate a ISO and format a USB key.
 3. Boot server on USB key and get its IP address.
-4. Generate secrets on laptop, update some default values.
-5. Run installer from laptop.
+4. Run installer from laptop.
-6. Done!
+5. Done!

 At the end of the process, the server will:
 - Have an encrypted ZFS root partition using the NVMe drive, unlockable remotely through ssh.